EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-Historically, Rust implicitly selected C as the ABI for extern declarations.
-We expect to add new ABIs, like `C-unwind`, in the future, though this has not yet happened, and especially with their addition seeing the ABI easily will make code review easier.
+For historic reasons, Rust implicitly selects `C` as the default ABI for`extern` declarations.
+[Other ABIs](https://doc.rust-lang.org/reference/items/external-blocks.html#abi) like `C-unwind` and `system` have been added since then, and especially with their addition seeing the ABI easily makes code review easier.

 [missing-copy-implementations](#missing-copy-implementations)
 ----------